ovdlinden/collect-ts/docs/collections.md

 <a name="lazy-collection-introduction"></a>
 ### Introduction

-> [!WARNING]
+> [!NOTE]
-> Before learning more about Laravel's lazy collections, take some time to familiarize yourself with [PHP generators](https://www.php.net/manual/en/language.generators.overview.php).
+> Before learning more about lazy collections, take some time to familiarize yourself with [JavaScript generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).

-To supplement the already powerful `Collection` class, the `LazyCollection` class leverages PHP's [generators](https://www.php.net/manual/en/language.generators.overview.php) to allow you to work with very large datasets while keeping memory usage low.
+To supplement the already powerful `Collection` class, the `LazyCollection` class leverages JavaScript's [generators](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) to allow you to work with very large datasets while keeping memory usage low.

 For example, imagine your application needs to process a multi-gigabyte log file while taking advantage of Laravel's collection methods to parse the logs.
 Instead of reading the entire file into memory at once, lazy collections may be used to keep only a small part of the file in memory at a given time: